danielevilela/node_streams/README.md

 startStream(transformStream, fileWriteStream);
 ```

+Explanation:

+`stream.pipe(transformStream)`: connects the query stream to the transform stream.
+This means that data retrieved from the database will be passed through the transformStream for processing.

+`transformStream.pipe(writeStream)`: connects the transform stream to the write stream.
+Processed data from the transform stream is then written to the specified file using the writeStream.

+`.on("error", console.error)`: attaches an error event listener to the pipeline.
+If an error occurs at any stage, it will be logged to the console.

+`.on("finish", () => {...})`: attaches a finish event listener to the pipeline.
+When the entire process of streaming, transforming, and writing is completed, this function will be executed.

+Inside the finish event listener, a timestamp is logged using `console.log("FINISHED: ", new Date())`, marking the completion of the data processing.

+`done()` is called to release the database client back to the pool, indicating that it's available for reuse.

+Finally, the startStream function is invoked with transformStream and fileWriteStream as arguments, effectively starting the entire data processing and writing pipeline.

 ### Visualizing the Process

 For a visual representation of the process, take a look at the the terminal: